A Lunch Bag with a Warning Label??!

 • Formaldehyde: Used as a binding agent in some glues, resins, and coatings.

-All of these chemicals are known to cause a myriad of health effects, including hormone disruption, immune system damage, reproductive harm, cancer, mood changes and more.
+All of these chemicals have been linked to a range of potential health concerns, including hormone disruption, immune system impacts, reproductive harm, and other long-term effects.

 The presence of a Prop 65 warning doesn't necessarily mean that a product is unsafe, but it does mean that it contains a chemical listed by the state of California as potentially harmful at certain exposure levels.
 It's really up to the consumer to decide what to do with that.